Licensing and Support

 Q: Can I change the Oracle edition I'm running for a DB instance (e.g. from Oracle 11g R2 SE2 to EE)?

-For the BYOL model, you can migrate from one edition of Oracle software to another as long as you possess an unused Oracle license appropriate for the edition and class of DB instance you plan to run.
+For the BYOL model, you can migrate from the SE2 editions of Oracle software to Enterprise Edition, as long as you possess an unused Oracle license appropriate for the edition and class of DB instance you plan to run.
+You cannot go from Enterprise Edition to other editions.
 To change the edition and retain your data, you should take a snapshot of your running DB instance and then create a new DB instance of the desired edition from that snapshot.
 You should then delete the old DB instance, unless you wish to keep it running and have the appropriate Oracle Database licenses.

 In the context of Oracle, Amazon RDS DB engine versions are organized as follows: